 A tote bag always comes in handy, and why not make it clever?
 From da Vinci to Dali and beyond, this bag recounts art history at a glance via smiley faces illustrated by Donald Seitz.
-This one’s available from our friends and the Museum of Modern Art.
+This one’s available from our friends at the Museum of Modern Art.
 Now if we could just get these clever faces in emoji form on our cell phones.
 Buy here.

 Artie Leather Weight

-Art & Machine Playing Cards
+Balance Playing Cards